drizzy1772/Hromadianyn_Hackathon/README.md

 ## Authors

 This project was developed during an **AI/Machine Learning Hackathon** by a team of four developers:

 - Front-end Developer
     - Egor
-Backend Developers: Bohdan(drizzy1772), Max;
+- Backend Developers
+    - Bohdan(drizzy1772)
+    - Max
-Project Manager: Serhii.
+Project Manager
+    - Serhii